Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Applications

-Besides ISAM for satellites in Earth orbits, in-space infrastructure elements can also support the design of space exploration campaigns.
+Besides ISAM for satellites in Earth orbits, we are also interested in how space exploration campaigns can leverage in-space logistics infrastructure elements.
 The concept of an in-space propellant depot for space exploration has been studied extensively (e.g., \cite{Gaebler2009,Wilhite2012,Noevere2013,Ho2014-Acta}).
-In addition, the recent development of technologies for in-situ resource utilization (ISRU) on the Moon and Mars has become a game changer \cite{isru,Kornuta2019}.
+In addition, the recent development of technologies for in-situ resource utilization (ISRU) on the Moon and Mars has become a game changer \cite{isru,shishko2017integrated,shishko2017mars,Kornuta2019}.
 For example, the successful oxygen generation on Mars by the Mars Oxygen In-Situ Resource Utilization Experiment (MOXIE) experiment has paved the way for Mars exploration with little reliance on Earth \cite{moxie}.
 Furthermore, reusable infrastructure elements and vehicles in space can also drastically change future space exploration.
 For example, NASA's Gateway concept is a representative example of in-space infrastructure for supporting exploration of the Moon and beyond \cite{Gateway}.
-To achieve sustainable deep space exploration, the effective use of such persistent in-space platforms will be critical.
+To achieve sustainable deep space exploration, designing effective multi-mission space exploration campaigns leveraging such in-space logistics infrastructure elements is critical.

-Like the ISAM application, there is a significant need for logistics-driven approaches to designing and planning robotic and human space exploration campaigns.
-The key questions that this paper will focus on include: \begin{itemize} \item A2Q1: how to analyze the performance of a logistics strategy in the context of a space exploration campaign; \item A2Q2: how to optimally plan and schedule the missions in a multi-mission campaign with different types of trajectories (high-thrust, low-thrust, etc.) leveraging in-space infrastructure; \item A2Q3: how to optimally design and size the resource infrastructure technologies such as depots and ISRU plants (or should we even use them?); \item A2Q4: how to optimally respond to uncertainties in launch delay, infrastructure performance, etc. in a space campaign; and \item A2Q5: how to optimally build the relationship between the governments and commercial players who supply in-space infrastructure. \end{itemize} Logistics-driven research has played and will continue to play an important role in answering these questions.
+Like in the ISAM application, there is a significant need for logistics-driven approaches to designing and planning robotic and human space exploration campaigns.
+The key questions that this paper will focus on include: \begin{itemize} \item A2Q1: how to analyze the performance of a logistics strategy in the context of a space exploration campaign; \item A2Q2: how to plan and schedule the missions in a multi-mission exploration campaign with different types of trajectories (high-thrust, low-thrust, etc.) leveraging in-space infrastructure; \item A2Q3: how to design and size the exploration vehicles and resource infrastructure technologies such as depots and ISRU plants; \item A2Q4: how to respond to uncertainties in launch delay, infrastructure performance, etc. in a space campaign; and \item A2Q5: how to build the relationship between the governments and commercial players who supply in-space infrastructure. \end{itemize} Logistics-driven research has played and will continue to play an important role in answering these questions.